digital-asset/docs.daml.com/docs/2.7.1/docs/canton/usermanual/example_monitoring_setup.rst

 Kibana Log Monitoring
 ---------------------

-When Kibana is started for the first time, you must set up a data view to allow view the log data:
+When Kibana is started for the first time, you must set up a data view to allow you to view the log data:

    1. Navigate to `http://localhost:5601/ <http://localhost:5601/>`_.
    2. Click **Explore on my own**.